-- The works schedule and any changes to this will be communicated to local residents prior to and throughout the programme. - Given the proximity of urban development to the scheme extents, the Toolbox Talk TTN-042 Being a Good Neighbour will be briefed prior to works commencing. - Construction lighting will consider the need to avoid illuminating surrounding properties to avoid a nuisance at night, and non-essential lighting will be switched off at night. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- The works schedule and any changes to this will be communicated to local residents prior to and throughout the programme. - Appropriate provisions / measures shall be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site.

+• Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR Scotland's social media platforms.